-The APEC Energy Statistics 2020 and APEC Energy Handbook 2020 will be published in the first quarter of 2023.
+The APEC Energy Statistics 2021 and APEC Energy Handbook 2021 will be published in the first quarter of 2024.
+While the APEC Energy Handbook will continue to be printed, the APEC Energy Statistics 2021 will be made available only online.